danieljcave/inphysical-website/FEATURES.md

 ### **About Us**
 - The homepage is split into 2 sections, About Us and Plans.
 This contains information about InPhysical and what the website offers.
 Then a brief description of which plans are available and to choose from.
     - In the desktop view.
 The section is split into 2 columns and the "Which plan is right for you" is in a section below the columns which is not affected.
 The section has a width container of 1140px and 2 columns inside of this.
     - The tablet and mobile view will condense to 1 single column and have all the context stack on top of each other.
-With the screen size will then add a 10% Padding to either size of the text and shrink it according to the screen size.
+With the screen size will then add a 10% Padding to either side of the text and shrink it according to the screen size.
 <details><summary>About Us Image</summary>

 ![About Us Image](/assets/readME/features/about-us.png)